 The industrial lens is an important part of the machine vision acquisition system.
-As a relatively young member of the lens family, the telecentric lens is becoming more popular with its unique performance.
+As a relatively young member of the lens family, the telecentric camera lens selection is becoming more popular with its unique performance.

 To know how to make a telecentric lens, you must first understand the telecentric lens's basic knowledge, from its operation principles, applications, to its type selection, and other aspects.